yoodame/ld_import/INSTALL.markdown

 RDFimporter makes a lot of HTTP requests and retrieves a lot of data.
 While it does use Drupal's Batch API to help move things along smoothly, there are still common issues.

 - **PHP maximum execution time:**
   The default seems to be around 30 seconds, which is sometimes too low for even Drupal itself.
-This is set with "max_execution_time" in "php.ini"
+This is set with "max_execution_time" in "php.ini".
+A good figure for development might be 180 seconds.

 - **PHP memory limit:**
   Unless you're importing a whole lot of data this may never be an issue, but it's something to be aware of.
 It is set with "memory_limit" in "php.ini"